snikket-im/snikket-android/README.md

 supports the further development of Conversations — is to buy the App in the Google [Play Store](https://play.google.com/store/apps/details?id=eu.siacs.conversations).

+Buying the App from the Play Store will also give you access to our [beta test](#beta).

 #### I don't have a Google Account but I would still like to make a contribution

 I accept donations over PayPal, Bitcoin and Flattr.
 For donations via PayPal you